 Presentation of the Lord

-When the 40 day period had passed, Mary and Joseph, in devout obedience to Jewish law, took Jesus to the temple in Jerusalem to present Him to the Lord – represented by the Temple priest.
+When Mary’s 40 day period had passed, Mary and Joseph, in devout obedience to Jewish law, took Jesus to the temple in Jerusalem to present Him to the Lord – represented by the Temple priest.

 Jewish custom also required that on the day of presentation, parents would make a sacrifice.
 Either, a lamb as a burnt offering and a dove or a young pigeon as a sin offering.
 If the family were poor and unable to afford a lamb, as in Mary and Joseph’s instance, then two doves or young pigeons were given.